pigmej/homey-assistant-agent/README.md

 - Google Cloud account (for STT and TTS services)
   - Technically that would work with ANY SST/TTS or Live model BUT all others are super expensive.
   - I had the best results with OpenAI Realtime models.
+- Really good TTS results are with Elevenlabs, it handles properly units and letter shortcuts (NJ for Jedrzej etc)

 ### Setup